Agency Adoption - An Overview

 Like other businesses, private adoption agencies offer services for a fee and must make a sufficient profit to remain in operation.
 Most agencies are non-profit agencies.
 Non-profit agencies often receive financial assistance from charitable entities, such as a religious institution or the United Way.
 A very small number of states permit that agencies be operated on a for-profit basis.
 As long as the agency is licensed by the state as an adoption agency, there is usually little difference between the services of a non-profit and for-profit agency, although some view non-profit agencies as more altruistic and reliable.
 Often, for-profit agencies charge higher fees, as they are solely supported by the fees earned from adoptive parents.
 Many states require all agencies to be non-profit.

 Fees can vary tremendously among private agencies.
 Depending upon the type of agency, the services being offered, and the state in which it is located, fees may range from approximately $500 to $25,000.
-The average fees fall between $2,000 and $9,000.
+The low end is when the agency is retained for a limited function, such as making a limited number of home visits, perhaps reporting to an out of state agency working together in an interstate placement.
+The high end is when the agency is assisting with all aspects of the adoption, including matching with a birth mother.
 Some agencies have a predetermined set fee while others use a sliding scale based upon the adoptive parents' income.
 This sliding scale fee may vary from 8% to 12% of the adoptive parents' joint pre-tax annual income.
 These fees are usually for "full service" adoption, as described below.
 If the agency is only doing a home study, the fees are substantially less in most cases.